KoganeShiro/Webserv/README.md

 Parse Config file
 Start Error Log process
 Check Memory Checking process
-Open several sockets: one for each server (host:port), and a defqult one Listen on all sockets
+Open several sockets: one for each server (host:port), and a default one Listen on all sockets
     select/poll to check if something happens on sockets and create new session fill buffer from sockets and check if the buffer contains indications for end of header /r/n/r/n OR header too long OR timeout